dcf21/4most-4gp/src/pythonModules/fourgp_cannon/README.md

-# 4most-4gp
+# fourgp_cannon

-Galactic pipeline for 4MOST
+This package provides a simple wrapper for passing spectra in SpectrumLibraries to the Cannon.

 # Contact details
 This code is maintained by: